Skip to content

 You can be the architect of a robust coaching system that transforms the potential of coaching into practice.
 In this presentation, participants will learn how to build a system that empowers coaches to deliver consistent, impactful support to implement key initiatives.
 We’ll explore essential tools and best practices to create consistency, success and foster continuous growth.

-1:40 - 2:30 PM CONTENT SESSION 1
+1:40 - 2:30 PM CONTENT SESSION

 The Long View: Case Studies and Positive Outcomes in Districts that have Embraced Family Engagement

-Presented by Fiona Rattray, BA, PGCE, Family Engagement Coordinator, Starbridge Kari Powers, MS, Family Engagement Specialist and Information Specialist, Starbridge
+Presented by Fiona Rattray, BA, PGCE, Family Engagement Coordinator, Starbridge and Kari Powers, MS, Family Engagement Specialist and Information Specialist, Starbridge

 This evidence-based session will consider tangible data collected from districts that have committed to engaging their families.
 Attendees will explore outcomes in a range of schools focused on increasing family engagement as a strategy to improve student success.
 The session will also include case studies so that attendees can engage in examining and identifying strategies or approaches that may work in differing scenarios.